No items found.

 • Documentaries

-The great thing about these more experientially-focused sources is that they can reveal intricacies that bring stories to life.
+The great thing about these more experientially focused sources is that they can reveal intricacies that bring stories to life.

 Writing representatively

-One thing to remember when researching experiences different from your own (particularly in areas like culture, ethnicity, race, religion, ability, mental health, sexuality and gender identity) is representation and appropriation – we recommend reading this blog post on the topic.
+One thing to remember when researching experiences different from your own (particularly in areas like culture, ethnicity, race, religion, ability, mental health, sexuality and gender identity) is representation and appropriation—we recommend reading this blog post on the topic.

-The publishing world is thankfully acknowledging the #ownvoices movement, and uplifting writing by authors from historically marginalised communities and identities.
+The publishing world is thankfully acknowledging the #ownvoices movement, and uplifting writing by authors from historically marginalized communities and identities.
 We’re all tired of our bookshelves being taken up by white, cis, straight, neurotypical and/or able-bodied authors who might accidentally perpetuate stereotypes in their writing.

 But intention doesn’t always determine impact.
 Inevitably, if you don’t understand a community or identity from the inside, you’re more likely to resort to stereotypes.
-If the only published stories about certain cultures, societies or identities are by writers from outside those identities, then those stories are more likely to be inaccurate, and in some instances, harmful.
+If the only published stories about certain cultures, societies, or identities are by writers from outside those identities, then those stories are more likely to be inaccurate and, in some instances, harmful.

 Essentially, you can write with the best intentions, and still cause harm.
 That’s what we want to help you avoid!